Disclaimer

 • Goitre / thyroid lump (seen in Graves’ disease, toxic multinodular goitre, toxic adenoma – see below for more details)

-*NB that a goitre can be seen in both hyperthyroidism and hypothyroidism (mainly Hashimoto’s thyroiditis and iodine deficiency)
+*NB a goitre can be seen in both hyperthyroidism and hypothyroidism (mainly Hashimoto’s thyroiditis and iodine deficiency)

 Abdomen